 In past ages, a person with no money and no means of procuring employment could fall very low on the scale of economic prosperity and penury.
 Apart from the shame of not being employed, there was a real possibility that one would become homeless, starve, freeze in colder climates and seasons, become sick, or die.
 There are other important reasons why people spent much less in the past than many people do today, but for most of human history, the prevalence of the fear not just of economic ruin, but of hunger, disease, sickness, starvation, misery, exposure to the elements, and ultimately death was also a strong check on the sorts of non-essential purchases that make up a large part of consumer spending in wealthy countries today.

 In contrast, the dismantlement by free-market economists of the socialist welfare state that existed in many communist countries, as well as the elimination or reduction of key welfare programs in many countries that have received loans from the IMF or the World Bank, variously called “shock therapy” or “structural adjustment programs,” has sown fear on a wide scale among the populace.
-This fear has had the predictable effect of greatly reducing consumer spending, which in turn has crippled these countries’ economies, so that they are not able to pay back the loan, resulting in greater and greater indebtedness.
+This fear has had the predictable effect of significantly reducing consumer spending, which in turn has crippled these countries’ economies, so that they are not able to pay back the loan, or their governments must borrow even more to pay the interest on the loan, resulting in greater and greater indebtedness.

 It should not be assumed from my favourable discussion of welfare programs that I am in favour of all welfare measures.
 An example of a frequently-proposed government program to which I am opposed is a guaranteed or minimum income, because it is a foolish proposal that would bankrupt any government that adopted it, in no small part because it would reduce people’s motivation to work.
 What I am in favour of are basic welfare programs like old-age pensions, universal health care, limited unemployment payments, welfare programs for the poor and disabled, public education, job retraining, and so on – in short, the kinds of programs that already exist in many countries.

 My claim that fear and economic demand are inversely related may not hold when comparing different countries due to traditional or prevailing models of behaviour that determine how much of their income a particular country’s inhabitants save and how much they spend.
 Rather, the claim is that, within a particular country or society, all other things being equal, an increase in fear will lead to a decrease in consumer spending, and this will be true even if the federal bank increases the money supply.
 In times of crisis, increasing the money supply is successful only when it is able to reduce people’s fears about economic matters or the course of future events.
-If this did not happen, that is, if increasing the money supply failed to alleviate people’s fears, then it will not produce an increase in spending.
-In accomplishing this objective, the federal bank has a powerful ally in modern methods of communication, which, by providing viewers with images of people consuming or possessing many things, such as driving a car, eating in restaurants, wearing fashionable clothes, living in luxurious dwellings, going on trips, or visiting foreign countries, evokes or reinforces in them the desire to own or do these things themselves.
+If this does not happen, that is, if increasing the money supply fails to alleviate people’s fears, then it will not produce an increase in spending, or maintain current spending on the part of consumers.
+In accomplishing this objective, the federal bank has a powerful ally in modern methods of communication, which, by providing viewers with images of people consuming or possessing many things, such as driving a new car, eating in restaurants, wearing fashionable clothes, living in luxurious dwellings, going on trips, or visiting foreign countries, evokes or reinforces in them the desire to own or do these things themselves.